-3-D coordinate of each landmark is estimated by 3-D reconstruction of the environment and is represented in the world coordinate system.
+3-D coordinate of each landmark is estimated by 3-D reconstruction of the environment and is obtained in the world coordinate system.
+The X and Y axes of the world coordinate system are aligned to the ground and the Z axis is vertical to the ground.